British Malaya: Decentralisation (1920s)

 British policy in the late 19th and the early 20th century had been the centralisation of the Federated Malay States (FMS), which was headed by the High Commissioner, who was also the governor of the Straits Settlements.
-All four British Residents, who acted as a British representative in the FMS were answerable to a Resident General in the FMS capital Kuala Lumpur, who in turn reported back to High Commissioner.
+All four British Residents, who acted as a British representative in the FMS were answerable to a Resident General in Kuala Lumpur, who in turn reported back to High Commissioner.
 Crucial state government departments had to report to their federal headquarters in Kuala Lumpur.
-Meanwhile, the Unfederated Malay States (UMS) began to receive British advisers but they remained more independent than the FMS.
+Meanwhile, the Unfederated Malay States began to receive British advisers but they remained more independent than the FMS.

-In 1909 however, High Commissioner Sir John Anderson expressed concerns over over-centralisation, which was marginalisation local sultans away from policymaking.
+In 1909 however, High Commissioner Sir John Anderson expressed concerns over over-centralisation, which was marginalizing local sultans away from policymaking.
 The British had a formal pro-Malay policy and the colonial administrators were careful in developing mutual trust with the Malay sultans.
 However, the centralisation had eroded the trust, which the some British officials felt important to regain.
-This led to the creation of Federal Council, which the sultans were members along with representatives from the colonial government and members of the non-Malay communities.
-The creation of the council however failed to distribute powers to the individuals FMS states.
-Another attempt at decentralisation as carried out in 1925 by Sir Laurence Guillemard, the High Commissioner from 1920 to 1927, which was termed as the Decentralisation Debate of 1925-1927.
-During the 1920s, the British also began affirmative action for the Malays in the FMS civil service to further entice the UFMS to join the federation by proving that the Malays would have a role in the running of the government.
-While the Malays supported the proposal because it would give them more powers, Chinese merchants and British planters argued against it, fearing decentralisation would affect efficiency badly and slow effort at building a unified modern state.
-The next High Commissioner, Sir Cecil Clementi, arriving from Hong Kong in 1930, pushed harder for decentralisation, believing that it would entice the UMS to join the FMS, forming a Malayan union.
-He envisaged the union would eventually be joined by the Straits Settlements as well as the British Borneo.
+This led to the creation of the Federal Council, which the sultans were members of along with representatives from the colonial government and members of the non-Malay communities.
+The creation of the council however failed to distribute powers to the individual states of the FMS.
+Another attempt at decentralisation was carried out in 1925 by Sir Laurence Guillemard, the High Commissioner from 1920 to 1927.
+This led to what some termed the Decentralisation Debate of 1925–1927.
+During the 1920s, the British also began affirmative action for the Malays in the FMS civil service to further entice the Unfederated Malay States to join the federation by proving that the Malays would have a role in the running of the government.
+While the Malays supported the proposal because it would give them more powers, Chinese merchants and British planters argued against it, fearing decentralisation would affect efficiency badly and slow the building of a unified modern state.
+The next High Commissioner, Sir Cecil Clementi, arriving from Hong Kong in 1930, pushed harder for decentralisation, believing that it would entice the Unfederated Malay States to join the FMS, forming a Malayan union.
+He envisaged the union would eventually be joined by the Straits Settlements as well as British Borneo.

 Economic depression (1930s)

 During the 1930s, the world economy was in a depression.
-Due to the integration of the Malayan economy to the global supply chain, Malaya did not escape the depression.
+Malaya was affected by the depression due to its the integration in the global supply chain.